jusbuckingham/jusbuckingham/README.md

 - **Dynamic Background**: The background color changes based on the time of day.
 - **Analog Clock**: Displays the current time with an analog clock.
 - **Structured Data**: SEO-optimized with structured data for better search engine visibility.

-## Content Overview

-- **About Section**: Includes a concise biography highlighting Jus Kwesi Buckingham's identity as an Artist, Technologist & Entrepreneur, as well as his creative and technological endeavors.
-- **Interests Section**: Lists key interests including Chess, Jazz, Software Engineering, Data Science, and more.
-- **Selected Works**: Features a link to a podcast interview.
-- **Contact**: A button that allows visitors to quickly send an email.

 ## Setup